 c.
 Can you fish in a decent piece quickly, or is it a fool’s errand?

-Obviously this area requires quick judgments and risk assessment.
-These intense situations are often what make trad climbing fundamentally different than sport.
+Obviously, this area requires quick judgments and risk assessment.
+These intense situations are often what makes trad climbing fundamentally different than sport.

 4. Be aware of the follower.
 Not every route is perfectly straight.
 On routes that wander, it is important to place extra gear to protect the follower.
 This includes pro after cruxes.
 The follower usually must remove gear at the crux before establishing on easier terrain.
 If there is a traverse after the crux, the second could face a big whip.